 It’s always possible to respond to a message sent from 6245.
 When you do this, your response will be delivered directly to the person who initially sent the message to you.
 If you don’t know who sent you the message in the first place, don’t send any personal or sensitive information via 6245 messages.
 If you don’t, you run the risk of being a victim of a scam or a hack.

-If you choose to lease a short code directly from the regulating organization, you will be responsible for the following steps:
+Choosing a short code number directly from a regulating body makes you liable for the below-mentioned steps:

-- The time it takes to set up a short code can range from a few days to a few weeks.
-The number can be used immediately for long codes.
+- Setting up a short code may take a few days to weeks.
+In the case of long codes, the number can be used immediately.